Portsmouth International Airport at Pease: Civilian

-Allegiant Air returned in October 2013, and offers service to several destinations.
+Allegiant Air then returned in October 2013, and currently offers nonstop jet service flown with Airbus aircraft to several destinations.
 An expanded passenger terminal opened on January 22, 2021, for customers of Allegiant Air.

+On Wednesday July 10, 2024, Breeze Airways announced service to Orlando, Florida and Fort Myers, Florida beginning October 9th and 10th respectively to Portsmouth utilizing the Airbus A220 on both routes.

 The airport is the current base for PlaneSense, a company that offers fractional aircraft ownership programs.

 Facilities and aircraft

 Portsmouth International Airport at Pease covers an area of 3000 acre at an elevation of 100 feet (30 m) above mean sea level.
 It has one concrete and asphalt paved runway designated 16/34 which measures 11,322 by 150 feet (3,451 x 46 m).

-For the 12-month period ending September 30, 2019, the airport had 42,282 aircraft operations, an average of 116 per day: 68% general aviation, 10% military, 17% air taxi and 4% scheduled commercial.
+For the 12-month period ending September 30, 2019, the airport had 98,282 aircraft operations, an average of 269 per day: 68% general aviation, 10% military, 17% air taxi and 4% scheduled commercial.
 At that time there were 132 aircraft based at this airport: 96 single-engine, 12 multi-engine, 16 jet, 6 helicopter and 2 military.

 In May 2019, the Pease Development Authority approved a $24 million runway reconstruction project, which was completed in September 2020.

 In December 2021, work was completed on a $19.5 million passenger terminal expansion project.
-Improvements included an updated and expanded passenger state-of-the-art holding area with floor-to-ceiling windows providing passengers with vast views of the entire runway, a dedicated baggage screening room with new conveyer belts and an automatic X-ray baggage scanning system for TSA personnel, more expedient and advanced screening capabilities through the addition of a second security station for improved passenger flow, about 4,000 square feet of upgraded concession space with conventional bar and high top table seating, a new gate and second jet bridge to allow seamless processing of two gets coming in and out at the same time if needed, and an indoor service animal relief area (SARA) room.
+Improvements included an updated and expanded passenger state-of-the-art holding area with floor-to-ceiling windows providing passengers with vast views of the entire runway, a dedicated baggage screening room with new conveyor belts and an automatic X-ray baggage scanning system for TSA personnel, more expedient and advanced screening capabilities through the addition of a second security station for improved passenger flow, about 4,000 square feet of upgraded concession space with conventional bar and high top table seating, a new gate and second jet bridge to allow seamless processing of two jets coming in and out at the same time if needed, and an indoor service animal relief area (SARA) room.